artisticlight/nisar-docs/accessing-nisar/asf-search.md

 ```
 <!-- TODO: Add in minimum asf_search version that allows for NISAR searches -->

 To quickly begin exploring NISAR data, search by setting the `dataset` parameter to `'NISAR'` and the `processingLevel` parameter to the four-letter acronym corresponding to your desired product.
-For example, to search for NISAR GCOV products, use the following command:
+For example, to search for NISAR GCOV products, use the following Python code:
 ```python
 results = asf_search.search(dataset='NISAR', processingLevel='GCOV')
 ```